Poverty & Safety Net

 Download this as a PDF

-Beyond work requirements, eligibility has changed for SNAP non-citizens.
-The only non-citizens that are still eligible for SNAP are U.S. non-citizen nationals, lawful permanent residents (after 5 years), Cuban and Haitian entrants, and migrants from the Compact of Free Association.
+Eligibility has changed for SNAP non-citizens.
+The only non-citizens that are still eligible for SNAP are U.S. non-citizen nationals, lawful permanent residents (most after 5 years), Cuban and Haitian entrants, and migrants from the Compact of Free Association.
+Certain lawful permanent residents are not subject to the five-year waiting period.
+This includes people who:

 All other legal immigrants, including refugees and asylum recipients, are no longer eligible for SNAP benefits.